 The software-hybrid cryptographic boundary for Boot Manager consists of disjoint software and hardware components within the same physical boundary of the host platform.
-The software components are defined as the binaries bootmgfw.efi and bootmgr.efi, and the hardware components are the CPUs running on each host platform.
+The software components are defined as the binaries bootmgfw.efi and bootmgr.efi, and the hardware component is the CPU running on the host platform.